History of the central steppe: Before written history

 The origins of pastoral nomadism and horse archery are not clearly understood.
 At some time in the distant past people of European appearance lived in or crossed the central steppe and left the Tarim mummies in the Tarim basin.
-In the centuries around 3000 BC we find the semi-nomadic and probably Indo-European Yamnaya culture west of the central steppe.
+In the centuries around 3000 BC, the semi-nomadic and probably Indo-European Yamnaya culture emerged west of the central steppe.
 East of the central steppe was the rather similar Afanasevo culture.
 The Yamnaya-Afanasevo complex is probably connected to the eastward spread of the Indo-European languages, especially Tokharian.
 Between them on the central steppe was the horse-using Botai culture.
-After 2000 BC the Andronovo Culture complex was southeast of the Urals.
+After 2000 BC, the Andronovo Culture complex was southeast of the Urals.
 They had chariots, fortified towns, spread southeast to much of central Asia and are associated with the rise of the Indo-Iranian languages.
 The usage of iron appears around 1000 BC.
-Around 500 BC Herodotus vaguely described the area as inhabited by Massagetae, Issedoneans and others.
-Around 200 BC we begin to get Chinese reports from the east.
+Around 500 BC, Herodotus vaguely described the area as inhabited by Massagetae, Issedoneans and others.
+Around 200 BC, Chinese reports from the east began to appear.